NEPONSET RIVER GREENWAY:

 Note; Use this cross-light to access the Dorchester Shore Reservation parking lot where you'll also find a ½ mile paved Path which follows crescent-shaped Malibu Beach around a small saltwater bay.

-A narrow paved path continues north alongside Morrissey Blvd and is the start of the completed section of the Boston Harborwalk .
+A narrow paved path continues North, alongside Morrissey Blvd and is the start of the completed section of the Boston Harborwalk .

 HH

-CLICK HERE FOR NEPONSET RIVER GREENWAY MAP
+CLICK HERE FOR NEPONSET RIVER GREENWAY & QUINCY NEPONSET RIVERWALK MAP

 CLICK HERE FOR QUINCY NEPONSET RIVERWALK MAP